-The MS requirements on signal strength measurements are defined for the case when only GMSK modulation is used on the BCCH carrier.
-There are no defined signal strength measurement requirements for the MS if other modulations are used on the BCCH carrier.
+The MS requirements on signal strength measurements are defined for normal operation of the BTS for the case when only GMSK modulation is used on the BCCH carrier.
+There are no defined signal strength measurement requirements for the MS in BCCH carrier power save mode or if other modulations are used on the BCCH carrier.

 On the PCH the network shall send valid layer 3 messages according to 3GPP TS 44.018.
 Unused signalling blocks on the CCCH/BCCH shall contain L2 fill frames.
 Other unused timeslots shall transmit dummy bursts.